 Grocery stores are specifically designed to make it easier for the shopper to find what they need as well as increase profits.

-Many grocery stores have a deli, bakery, or coffee shop with tables and chairs, encouraging you to hang out at the store as long as possible.
+Many grocery stores have a deli, bakery where they make fresh cakes, or coffee shop with tables and chairs, encouraging you to hang out at the store as long as possible.
 Some grocery stores have floral departments while others do not.

 Lots of grocery stores are mom and pop stores.
 These stores are usually tiny and often don’t have a butcher, if they have a meat department at all.